 Congratulations on taking the next step to enabling your SMB customers for success.
 Knowledge is the best way to avoid falling for a phishing scam, so use current news stories to help start the conversation with your customers about the importance of email security.
 Most phishing victims don’t realize what has happened until it’s too late, so giving SMBs context for the threat will help prevent them from being the next victim.

-To find out more about how to recognize a phishing scam, we consulted the Senior Partner Support Engineer at Intronis MSP Solutions, Paul Hanley.
-Paul works closely with partners and stays up-to-date on all the latest security threats and trends.
-His tips and tricks can help your MSP employees and SMB customers learn how to avoid phishing attacks.
+To find out more about how to recognize a phishing scam, we consulted Paul Hanley, the desktop support specialist at Barracuda MSP.
+Paul stays up-to-date on all the latest security threats and trends and he shared his tips and tricks to help your MSP employees and SMB customers learn how to avoid phishing attacks.

 What is phishing?